DieserMerlin/Fog-Companion/README.md

 The application is a multi-window Overwolf app with the following windows:

 - `background`: A background window that runs persistently.
+From here all the OCR logic is called.
 - `in_game`: The main window of the application.
 - `mode_1v1`: A window for the "1v1" mode.
 - `callouts`: A window for displaying map callouts.